artsbymat/blaze/content/index.md

 ---
-title: Welcome to Blaze
+title: Welcome to Blaze SSG
+publish: true
 ---

-# Welcome to Blaze SSG
+# Welcome to Blaze Static Site Generator

 Blaze is a **blazing fast** Static Site Generator built with Go, featuring hot reload capabilities for an amazing development experience.